Overview of promotions

 - Template integration: Ensure the promo code syntax is correctly added to your campaign templates.

-- Campaign association: Always link the promotion bucket to your campaign.
+- Campaign association: Always link the promotion bucket to the trigger in your campaign.

-- Promo code availability: Campaigns will stop running if the promo bucket runs out of codes or the promotion bucket expires.
+- Promo code availability: Segment backed campaigns will stop running if the promo bucket runs out of codes or the promotion bucket expires.

 - Testing promo codes: Promo codes can only be tested in live campaigns.
-Test Sends do not pull codes from promo buckets.
+For test sends, a dummy code is generated for preview purposes but it does not actually allocate a promo code.

 Prepare CSV of promo codes